areaofeffect/RaspberryPi-Workshop/webserver/README.md

 ##002: Build a web site and serve it from your Pi
 Build a web site and serve it from your Raspberry Pi

-A pre-built web site is available here (link).
+A pre-built web site is available [here](https://github.com/justpitbulls/RaspberryPi-Workshop/blob/master/webserver/files/website).
 Or if you want to build your own we can quickly scaffold a web app with [Yeoman](http://yeoman.io/learning/)
 Quick scaffolding with Yeoman

 	sudo npm install -g yo